 They're few and far between, but women-only accommodations may be worth looking into for female travelers, particularly those traveling solo and worried about safety.

 Make sure you have a cell phone that will work throughout your trip.
-(If you're traveling abroad, see our International Cell Phone Guide to learn more about your options.)
+(If you're traveling abroad, see our Avoid Smartphone Sticker Shock: How to Pay Less Overseas to learn how to use your phone affordably.)
 Program key phone numbers into it ahead of time -- like the direct line to your hotel's front desk, the number of your home country's nearest embassy and the nationwide emergency number (such as 911 in the U.S. and Canada, or 112 in many parts of Europe).